DataSF/datasf-profiler/README.md

 * Accuracy

 ## Types of Data Profiling Analysis That DataSF Profiler performs
-Data can be profiled both the dataset level and at the column level.
+Data can be profiled both the dataset level and at the field level.
 Below outlines the types of analysis that the profiling tool conducts

 ### Dataset Level Analysis
 * Total number of records- the total number of records in a dataset